nasa/Common-Metadata-Repository/README.md

   - We've had success with Homebrew and with the install script on the Leiningen website.

 ## Building and Running the CMR
 The CMR is a system consisting of multiple services.
 The services can be run individually or can run in a single process.
 Running in a single process makes local development easier because it avoids having to start many different processes.
 The dev-system project allows the CMR to be run from a single REPL or Jar file.
-If you're developing a client against the CMR you can build an run the entire CMR with no external dependencies from this Jar file and use that instance for local testing.
+If you're developing a client against the CMR you can build and run the entire CMR with no external dependencies from this Jar file and use that instance for local testing.
 The sections below contain instructions for running the CMR as a single process or as multiple processes.

 #### Building and Running CMR Dev System in a REPL
   1. cd cmr/dev-system